mapzen/documentation/docs/overview/index.md

 #### Mapzen Optimized Route

 [Mapzen Optimized Route](https://mapzen.com/documentation/optimized/) finds the most efficient route between many locations.
-To use the Optimized Route service, you need a Matrix API key because the result is built with matrix calculations.
 The service has these limits:

 - 2 queries per second
 - 5,000 queries per day
 - The maximum number of locations is 50.
 - The maximum straight-line distance between two locations is 200 kilometers.

+#### Mapzen Isochrone

+[Mapzen Isochrone]((https://mapzen.com/documentation/isochrones/) provides a computation of areas that are reachable within specified time periods from a location or set of locations.
+The service has these limits:

+- 2 queries per second
+- 5,000 queries per day
+- The maximum number of locations is one.
+For isochrones around multiple locations, you need to make multiple requests.
+- The maximum time to compute isochrone contours from the location is 120 minutes.
+- The maximum number of isochrone contours in a single request is four.

-The Mapzen Turn-by-Turn, Matrix, and Optimized Route services are built from the [Valhalla](https://github.com/valhalla) open-source project.
+The Mapzen Turn-by-Turn, Matrix, Optimized Route, and Isochrone services are built from the [Valhalla](https://github.com/valhalla) open-source project.

 ### Data products